 “I think your track record speaks for itself,” Keefe said.
 “You want the players to see that they transferred into Northeastern and they’ve had a great experience, and now they can do the same.”

-In the end, the goal for Keefe and his program is to achieve sustainable success — an objective which still starts with recruiting freshmen out of junior hockey and developing homegrown talent.
-But given the coaching staff’s increasing success navigating the transfer portal, using both avenues simultaneously to complete the roster has become a critical component of fielding a competitive team year after year.
+In the end, the goal for Keefe and his program is to achieve sustainable success — an objective which still begins with recruiting freshmen and developing homegrown talent.
+But with Northeastern’s continued success navigating the transfer portal, using both avenues simultaneously has become critical towards fielding a competitive roster.

 “We want to make sure we are bringing in the right blend of younger guys that were talented as freshmen, but also some older guys that can replace what we lose,” Keefe said.
 “But to go out and identify really good players that have played in great programs and were big parts of their team’s success, that helps.”